State Bank of India Expands Investor Outreach with March 12 Hong Kong Meeting

 State Bank of India representatives conducted structured one-on-one interactions with institutional investors and analysts in Singapore on March 4-5, 2026.
 The engagement involved 26 prominent global investment firms across two days, representing a significant outreach to the international investment community.

-Investor Engagement Details
+Singapore Investor Engagement Details

-The interactions were conducted in full compliance with regulatory requirements, with the bank ensuring that only information available in the public domain was shared with participating investors.
+The Singapore interactions were conducted in full compliance with regulatory requirements, with the bank ensuring that only information available in the public domain was shared with participating investors.
 This approach maintains transparency while adhering to SEBI disclosure norms.

-Participating Investment Firms
+Singapore Participating Investment Firms

-Date March 4, 2026 March 5, 2026
+Date: March 4, 2026 March 5, 2026

 Day 1 Participants: GIC, M&G, Prudence, Ostrum AM (Natixis IM division), Affin Hwang, PIMCO, Allianz General, Wellington, Aberdeen, DBS Research, Credit Industrial ET Commercial, Gembridge